Nemin32/Nemin32.github.io/_drafts/aorant.md

 (other than Elum of course), rather focuses on providing memorable moments.
 It also provides a nice bit of foreshadowing as in one of the screens the player is treated to a several screens long spiderweb, that implies what sort of enemies he's going to be facing against in the temple.

+{% include caption.html url="/imgs/aorant/paramonia_temple.jpg" description="I am also a huge fan of those windmills you can see in the distance.
+Knowing that these areas are devoid of native Mudokons, they present an eerie reminder that there used to be a civilization here." %}

 The whole area reaches its peak on its last screen, where we see Abe being nothing more than a tiny ant in front of the door of the gigantic temple.